A full set of instructions can be found here that details the process of becoming a certified Technical Service Provider.

 Before beginning the application process, here are a few suggestions for you to consider which may help you determine whether you qualify to become a certified Technical Service Provider (TSP) and to better understand the TSP application process.

-Investigate – Learn more about the TSP process and the expertise NRCS is seeking on behalf of their program participants below under “benefits.”
+Investigate – Learn more about the TSP process and the expertise NRCS is seeking on behalf of their program participants under “Benefits of the TSP Program.”

 Determine – Identify the services you want to offer NRCS program participants.
 There are two board categories –